bitmakerlabs/chinook/README.md

 [Ubuntu Postgres installation](https://help.ubuntu.com/community/PostgreSQL#Installation)

-This also includes instructions on how to install PGAdminIII, which is a UI you can use to browse your databases!

 ## Getting started

 Once you've installed PostgreSQL, start by setting up the database by typing the following in your terminal: